tanzim-rahman/wgs-training/README.md

 ```

 > [!NOTE]
-> If you have downloaded a different version of the database, the name may be different, Modify the previous three commands accordingly.
+> If you have downloaded a different version of the database, the name may be different.
+Modify the previous three commands accordingly.

 ### Step 7: Bioinformatics analysis